airbytehq/airbyte/docs/connector-development/config-based/connector-builder-compatibility.md

 Look up the authentication mechanism in the API documentation, and identify which type it is.

 ### Basic HTTP
 Are requests authenticated using the Basic HTTP authentication method?
-You can search the documentation page for either
+You can search the documentation page for one of the following keywords
 - "Basic Auth"
 - "Basic HTTP"
 - "Authorization: Basic"